hpe-storage/truenas-csp/INSTALL.md

   serviceName: truenas-csp-svc
   servicePort: "8080"
   username: hpe-csi (username is a no-op)
-  password: TrueNAS CORE API key or root password
+  password: API key or root password of TrueNAS/FreeNAS appliance
-  backend: TrueNAS CORE management IP address
+  backend: Management IP address of TrueNAS/FreeNAS appliance
 ```

-**Hint:** Generate an API key by clicking the cog in the upper right corner of the TrueNAS CORE web UI (FreeNAS does NOT support API keys).
+**Hint:** Generate an API key by clicking the cog in the upper right corner of the TrueNAS web UI (FreeNAS does NOT support API keys).
 What you name the key or the `Secret` `{.stringData.username}` does not matter as it's not being used or referenced during runtime.
 For tracking purposes it might be a good idea to name the key the same as the username put into the `Secret`.

 ### Configure TrueNAS/FreeNAS